This post may contain affiliate links. Please read my Terms of Service for details. As an Amazon Associate I earn from qualifying purchases.

 Frost the room temperature cupcakes with Matcha Vanilla Bean Cream Cheese Frosting.

 Chocolate-Covered Strawberry ‘Carrots’

 Select berries that are small and nicely shaped, tapering to a point.
-Wash and pat the berries dry.
+Wash and pat the berries completely dry.

-Once melted, set the double boiler on top of a bowl of hot water on a heat-safe surface.
+Once tempered, set the double boiler on top of a bowl of hot water on a heat-safe surface.
 Stir in orange powder food colour a little bit at a time until you achieve the desired colour intensity.